Master of Fine Arts in Experimental and Documentary Arts collection, 2012-2025

 Preferred citation:

-[Identification of item], Master of Fine Arts in Experimental and Documentary Arts collection, David M. Rubenstein Rare Book & Manuscript Library, Duke University.
+[Identification of item], Master of Fine Arts in Experimental and Documentary Arts collection, David M. Rubenstein Rare Book and Manuscript Library, Duke University.